The Story of Implementing Knowledge Base Search by Connecting Vertex AI RAG Engine to Google Chat Bot

 • Document: RETRIEVAL_DOCUMENT

-When we manually tested with this combination:
+When I manually tested with this combination:

 q_input = TextEmbeddingInput(text=query, task_type="RETRIEVAL_QUERY")